Introduction

 Ashfall is a gritty, dark, and grounded tabletop roleplaying game set 50-100 years after a series of cascading catastrophes destroyed galactic civilization.
 This system emphasizes:

-- Tactical depth with adjustable lethality - DMs can dial encounters from cinematic to brutally realistic
+- Tactical depth with adjustable lethality - GMs can dial encounters from cinematic to brutally realistic

 - Meaningful progression - Characters grow from desperate survivors to legendary figures over 20 levels (with optional mythic tier content beyond level 20)